oric-software/glOric/docs/introduction.md

 # Introduction to glOric

-glOric is a library to draw ascii art 3D scene on an Oric screen.
+**glOric** is a library to draw ascii art 3D scene on an Oric screen.

 This introduction aims at providing developers with necessary information to create 3D application with glOric.

+[TOC]
 # Core concepts for 3D graphics

 First of all, let's see some fundamentals of 3D graphics and how they are implemented in glOric.

-A Point is just cartesian coordinates in a 3D space.
+A **vertex** is just cartesian coordinates, a point in a 3D space.
 It is not something visible.
 It is just a positional information in space.
-In glOric, points are composed of three 8-bits integer value representing the position along the orthogonal X, Y, and Z axes  of an Euclidean space.
+In glOric, vertices are composed of three 8-bits integer value representing the position along the orthogonal X, Y, and Z axes  of an Euclidean space.
-Each point is given a number (its index in a table) by which it is referred.
+Each vertex is given a number (its index in a table) by which it is referred.
+In the rest of this document we'll use the term vertex or point to convey the same concept.

-A Segment is a part of a line.
+A **segment** is a part of a line.
 It is something visible and drawable on screen.
 In glOric segments are defined by the index of the two points corresponding to the extremities of the segment and the character that has to be used to render this segment on the screen.

-A Face is a triangular surface.
+A **face** is a triangular surface.
 It is something visible and drawable on screen.
 In glOric a face is defined by the index of the three points corresponding to the extremities of the triangle and the character that has to be used to fill the surface on the screen.

-A Particle is visible vertex.
+A **particle** is visible vertex.
 It is simplest visible and drawable thing on screen.
 In glOric a particle is defined by the index of the single points where the vertex shall be drawn and by the character that has to be used to draw this vertex on screen.

-The Camera is the point from which particles, segments and  faces are viewed.
+The **camera** is the point from which particles, segments and  faces are viewed.
 It is called the point of view.
 In glOric, the camera position is represented by 3 integer values corresponding to its 3D coordinates in the Euclidean space and the camera orientation is composed of two values for its pitch and yaw angles

-The Scene is the set of particles, segments and faces that glOric shall draw on screen whenever it is in the field of view of the camera.
+The **scene** is the set of particles, segments and faces that glOric shall draw on screen whenever it is in the field of view of the camera.

-Now, let's have a look on how these concepts are instantiated in glOric.
+Now, let's have a look at how these concepts are instantiated in glOric.
-Most of what we're going to see can be found in the `glOric_vXY.h` file. (where XY is the actual version of glOric you are using)
+Most of what we're going to see can be found in the [`glOric.h`](../release/glOric.h) file.

 # Where we are watching the scene from